moj-analytical-services/user-guidance/source/documentation/tools.md

 **NOTE:** You may need to delete the `.bash_aliases` file (`rm .bash_aliases`) from your home directory for pip to work properly within a virtual environment.

-Create a venv for your project, called 'venv':
+Create a venv for your project, called 'venv' (make sure you run this in the Terminal):

 ```bash
 cd myproject